 - beginning to suddenly act in sexual ways

-To find out how to prevent, report and respond to the suspected abuse of anyone supported by the Persons with Developmental Disabilities (PDD) program, see PDD – How to stay safe.
+Find out how to prevent, report and respond to the suspected abuse of anyone supported by the Persons with Developmental Disabilities (PDD) program.

 Elder abuse is any action or inaction that jeopardizes the health or well-being of an older adult.
 It can take several forms, including:

-To find out how to recognize the signs of elder abuse and report it, see Elder abuse – Get help.
+Find out how to recognize the signs of elder abuse and report it.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.